 - Is the project plan credible, are its objectives (artistically) interesting, and can they be achieved in the proposed way?

-- Does the project or artistic activity encourage a broader understanding art or promote debate about art?
+- Does the project encourage a broader understanding of art or promote debate about art?

 - What kinds of new ideas and operating models does the project offer to the artform/artists/audiences?

 - Does the project have significance in terms of developing the artform?

 - Is the project plan, including its budget, realistic and feasible?

 - Is the grant that has been applied for essential for carrying out the project?

 - Does the project have cooperation partners?

 - Is the amount of the grant that has been applied for suitable in terms of the scope and theme of the project?